-A figure taken from AXA, one of Britain's largest business insurers indicates that the most common crime committed against business is theft, accounting for around 74% of the total volume.16
+A figure taken from AXA, one of Britain's largest business insurers indicates that the most common crime committed against business is theft, accounting for around 74% of the total volume.
+Their most recent figures indicate that theft remains the most common type of business crime reported by their customers.